csgillespie/efficientR/main.md

 By way of explanation, this is what happened:

 1. Only the columns `Year` and `gini` were selected, using `select()`.
-1. A new variable, `decade` was created, only the decade figures (e.g. 1989 becomes 1980).
+1. A new variable, `decade` was created, to show only the decade figures (e.g. 1989 becomes 1980).
 1. This new variable was used to group rows in the data frame with the same decade.
 1. The mean value per decade was calculated, illustrating how average income inequality was greatest in 1992 but has since decreased slightly.

-Let's ask another question to see how **dplyr** chaining workflow can be used to answer questions interactively: What the 5 most unequal years for countries containing the letter g?
+Let's ask another question to see how the **dplyr** chaining workflow can be used to answer questions interactively: What are the 5 most unequal years for countries containing the letter g?
 Here's how chains can help organise the analysis needed to answer this question
 step-by-step: